projectacrn/acrn-hypervisor/doc/tutorials/building_acrn_in_docker.rst

 Build ACRN from Source in Docker
 ********************************

 #.
-Clone the acrn-hypervisor repo
+Clone the acrn-hypervisor repo:

    .. code-block:: none